- Search The Registry

 - My Account

-Free people of color could own property, own businesses, and enter contracts, but could not vote, marry whites, or send their children to the public schools of the city, which were established in 1841.
-This rankled the French inspired republican idealism of the Afro-Creole intelligentsia, many of whom had been educated in France.
+Free people of color could own property, own businesses, and enter contracts but could not vote, marry whites, or send their children to the city's public schools, established in 1841.
+This rankled the French-inspired republican idealism of the Afro-Creole intelligentsia, many of whom had been educated in France.
 The permanent building of the Institute Catholique was completed in 1852.
-The Afro-Creole poet Armand Lanusse, editor and contributor to Les Cenelles, a book of French poetry written by Afro-Creoles, who had been instrumental in the founding of the school and was one of the ten original Board Members, was named headmaster in 1852.
-He continued in that capacity until his death in 1867.
+The Afro-Creole poet Armand Lanusse, editor and contributor to Les Cenelles, a book of French poetry written by Afro-Creoles, who had been instrumental in founding the school and was one of the ten original Board Members, was named headmaster in 1852.
+He continued in that capacity until he died in 1867.

 The school continued in operation after the American Civil War.
 In 1866, Harper's New Monthly Magazine contained a positive story about the school, its teachers, and its students.
 During this period, the Institute Catholique maintained its position as the intellectual center of the Afro-Creole community of New Orleans.
-All of the faculty members were Afro-Creoles, many of whom were educated in France.
-Paul Trevigne, editor of the French language Afro-Creole newspaper L'Union, a publication that advocated abolition and complete equality for Blacks and the first Black owned and operated newspaper in the American South, was a teacher there for 40 years.
-In 1893, when Afro-Creole philanthropist Thomy LaFon died, he left a bequest to the school in his will for the construction of a new building.
+All faculty members were Afro-Creoles, many of whom were educated in France.
+Paul Trevigne, the editor of the French language Afro-Creole newspaper L'Union, a publication that advocated abolition and complete equality for blacks and the first black-owned and operated newspaper in the American South, was a teacher there for 40 years.
+In 1893, when Afro-Creole philanthropist Thomy LaFon died, he left a bequest to the school in his will to construct a new building.
 In 1915, that school was destroyed by a hurricane.